munificent/craftinginterpreters/book/closures.md

 through and add the new upvalue.

 These two functions access and modify a bunch of new state, so let's define that.
-First, we add the upvalue count to ObjFunction:
+First, we add the upvalue count to ObjFunction.

 ^code upvalue-count (1 before, 1 after)

-We're conscientious C programmers, so we zero-initialize that when an ObjFunction is first allocated:
+We're conscientious C programmers, so we zero-initialize that when an ObjFunction is first allocated.

 ^code init-upvalue-count (1 before, 1 after)

-In the compiler, we add a field for the upvalue array:
+In the compiler, we add a field for the upvalue array.

 ^code upvalues-array (1 before, 1 after)